Ellpeck/Coroutine/README.md

 # How to Use
 ## Setting up the CoroutineHandler
 The `CoroutineHandler` is the place where coroutines get executed.
 For this to occur, the `Tick` method needs to be called continuously.
-This can either be done in your application's existing update loop or as follows:
+The `Tick` method takes a single parameter which represents the amount of seconds since the last time it was called.
+It can either be called in your application's existing update loop or as follows.
 ```cs
 var lastTime = DateTime.Now;
 while (true) {